vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 becomes sole ruler of earth; HV II.
 687 (from Pad.).
 Bhūmivrata--on śu.
 14th; worship of Sun acc. to procedure of

-Lingavrata and fast in honour of Siva; offer saffron,
+Lingavrata and fast in honour of Śiva; offer saffron,

 List of vratas

 365

-flowers, pāyasa with ghee and gifts of land to a devotee of Siva; performer secures position of king; this vrata should
+flowers, pāyasa with ghee and gifts of land to a devotee of Śiva; performer secures position of king; this vrata should

 be performed by a king; HV II.
 63-64 (from Kālottara ).
 Bhrguvrata-begin on Mārg. kr.
 12; tithi; worship of twelve